cityofcapetown/ds_team/docs/data_visualisation_engineer.md

 * Client Orientation: Understand the service needs of clients or stakeholders, and actively focus on anticipating, meeting, and exceeding their needs in a timely and appropriate manner.

-## Typical data products the Data Visualisation Engineer will work on
+## Typical data products the Front End Developer (Data) will work on

 * Business Intelligence tools help to easily visualise and explore data.
 It is however constraint by the features offered by the tool and thus not ideal for presenting and telling a story about the data.
 The Data Visualisation Eningeer will develop bespoke data visualisations and content to communicate complex information in an engaging and accesible way that is easily understandable to the end user.